Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Simulation Study

-We also conducted simulations for the common outcome, where the data generation process was identical to the above except that the parameter, $v$, controlling the baseline hazard $\lambda_0(t) = \theta v (vt)^{\theta-1}$ was selected to achieve a cumulative event rate of around 50\%.
-We evaluated the performance based on the exact mediation measure expressions \eqref{exact_expressions} evaluated at different times $t$, with $t$ varying from 10 to 45.
-As illustrated in Web Table 1 in the supplementary material, satisfactory performance was observed among all proposed bias-correction approaches.
-In particular, the ORC approaches still provided robust performance under this common outcome scenario, which agrees with previous research that the ORC approach is insensitive to the rare outcome assumption as long as the exposure effect on the outcome is not large (\citealp{liao2011survival}).
+We conducted additional simulations under the common outcome scenario, where the data generation process was identical to Section \ref{sec:sim_1} except that the parameter, $v$, in the baseline hazard $\lambda_0(t) = \theta v (vt)^{\theta-1}$, was specified to achieve a cumulative event rate of around 50\%.
+We evaluated the performance based on the exact mediation effect measures \eqref{exact_expressions} at different times $t$, ranging from 10 to 45.
+The true values of the mediation effect measures were evaluated based on the exact expressions in Section \ref{sec:preliminaries}, and the integrals were approximated using the Gauss–Hermite quadrature.
+From Web Table 1, satisfactory performance was observed among all proposed bias-correction approaches.
+The ORC approaches still provided robust performance under this common outcome scenario, which agreed with previous research in \cite{xie2001risk} that the ORC approach is insensitive to the rare outcome assumption as long as the exposure effect on Cox model is small ($\beta_1=0.25$ in our simulation).
+We further assessed the performance of the proposed methods with a relatively larger $\beta_1$ in Web Table 2 ($\beta_1=1$) and Web Table 3 ($\beta_1=1.5$), while retaining all other aspects of the data generation process.
+In those scenarios, ORC1 and ORC2 led to excessive bias with attenuated coverage as the exposure effect increases.
+In contrast, the RRC approach had small bias and maintained closer to normal coverage rates.

-Web Appendix H conduced additional simulation studies indicating that all bias-correction approaches provide small bias with nominal coverage when the error term in the measurement error model \eqref{m:error} follows a skew normal distribution.
-In principal, the ORC2 approach also provides satisfactory performance even though it employed the normality assumption in measurement error model \eqref{m:error} to derive $m_A^{(O2)}(\bm\alpha,\bm\gamma)$.
+In the previous simulation study with a common outcome, we set $\theta$ to 6 in $\lambda_0(t)=\theta v (vt)^{\theta-1}$, resulting in an increasing baseline hazard function over time.
+Next, we investigated robustness of the proposed methods to a constant baseline hazard function.
+We set $\theta=1$ and fix $v = 0.012$ so that the cumulative event rate is around 50\% until the maximum follow-up time $t^*=50$.
+We also considered a moderate exposure effect in the Cox outcome model ($\beta_1=0.25$), and two relatively large exposure effects at $\beta_1=1$ and $\beta_1=1.5$.
+The simulation results were provided in Web Tables 4--6 for $\beta_1=0.25$, $1$, and 1.5, respectively.
+To summarize, the ORC1, ORC2, and RRC approaches always displayed minimal bias and desirable coverage with a moderate exposure effect size ($\beta_1=0.25$).
+As the exposure effect increased, the percent bias among all estimators increased with attenuated coverage rate, and the percent bias of RRC approach was smaller than these of the ORC1 and ORC2.